flare-foundation/attestation-client/deployment/README.md

 - `credentials.key` - decryption instructions.
 - `templates` - subfolder with configurations as templates where credentials are indicated by stubs of the form `${credential_name}`.
 Parts of configs that don't concern credentials can be edited directly.

 Secure credential configs work as follows: A process in a Docker container first identifies how the credentials in `filecredentials.json.secure` can be decrypted from the file `credentials.key`.
 Then the credential stubs in templates are filled in.
-The process reads configs and credentials from the rendered template structure in-memory.
+The process reads configs and credentials from the rendered template structure in memory.

-## Step 3 - Installation
+## Step 3 Installation

-### 3.1 - Copying Credentials
+### 3.1 Copying Credentials

 If the installation is done on a different deployment machine than the credential generation, proceed with steps 1.1 and 1.2 (cloning the repo and building the Docker image on the deployment machine).
 Copy the folder `deployment/credentials.prepared` from the secure machine to the deployment machine into the `<git-repo-root>/deployment` folder.

-### 3.2 - Installing
+### 3.2 Installing

 Run the installation from the `deployment` folder: